annaannaA33/Discord-bot-with-a-REST-API/README.md

 Fill in the required values:

 FALLBACK_GIF_URL: fallback GIF
+(Since this project is educational, I’ve included this default fallback GIF URL for simplicity and ease of use.)

 Giphy API Key:
 Register and get your API key from [Giphy Developers](https://developers.giphy.com/).